Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 These define what, if any, custom tools can be used by your AI agent when performing the request.
 We delve into that in greater detail later.

+> **NOTE:** When calling `IOperationsService.Chat`, a conversation is considered 'new' if the `ChatRequest.ConversationId` is not provided; it is `null` or equal to `Guid.Empty`.
+If the `ConversationId` is *not* `null` or empty then the system will attempt to continue an existing conversation with that ID.
+If none exists with that ID, an RpcException is thrown.

+The conversation ID, that can be used to resume a conversation, is returned as the `ChatResponse.ConversationId` property.

+In the sample `MyMobileAppService` we simply relay the received `ChatResponse` objects back to the mobile app consumer.

 ```cs
 public class MyMobileAppService : IMyMobileAppService